porscheinformatik/anti-mapper/README.md

         return entity;
     }

+If the entity is null, the AbstractMerger calls the create function before the merge.
+Implement it and set the final values.

+    @Override
+    protected ChildEntity create(ChildDTO dto, Object[] hints)
+    {
+        return new ChildEntity(dto.getId());
+    }

+The `isUniqueKeyMatching` method is used to find the right entity in collections and maps.
 The matching function usually just checks the ID.

     @Override
     public boolean isUniqueKeyMatching(ChildDTO dto, ChildEntity entity, Object... hints)